The question I’m asked most of the time is: “How do I motivate myself to start simplifying? “

-It’s such a simple question but one that is holding back thousands of people in their journey to a clutter free life !
+It’s such a simple question but one that is holding back thousands of people on their journey to a clutter-free life!

-When you are at a loss to begin decluttering it can be completely over whelming to look at how much you have to deal with .
+When you are at a loss to begin decluttering it can be downright overwhelming to look at how much you have to deal with.

 How Do I Motivate Myself?

-- You are motivated , you are ready, the only thing which is stopping you is not your motivation it is knowing where to start .
-This is where we come in !
+- You are motivated, you are ready, the only thing which is stopping you is not your motivation it knowing where to start.
+This is where we come in!

 How do I start decluttering?

-- Set yourself an absolutely tiny goal, one which is achievable in a few minutes, for instance , one small drawer which you struggle to shut, or one piece of floor which is so cluttered you keep falling over stuff.
+- Set yourself a little goal, one which is achievable in a few minutes, for instance, one small drawer which you struggle to shut, or one piece of the floor which is so cluttered you keep falling over stuff.

-- Choose something which is irritating you or is making your life difficult so you feel the benefit once it is done.
+- Choose something which is irritating you or is making your life difficult, so you feel the benefit once it is compleated.

 - Choose a time when you will not be distracted by people, work or social media.

-- Listen to a podcast or audiobook click the link for a FREE 30 day trail Audible Free Trial .
+- Listen to a podcast or audiobook, click the link for a FREE 30-day trial Audible Free Trial

-- Start when the timer starts and stop when the timer stops!
+- Start when the timer starts and stop when the timer ends!

 - Throw away all the rubbish you’ve collected into the bin immediately.